 Can You Afford to Hold Off on Inbound Sales?

 It's easy to tell when your sales process isn't working – you're not meeting quarterly sales goals, you're wasting time on low quality leads, your conversion rate is suffering, and your customer retention is way down.
+You might also be seeing the impact on your sales team, such as low morale or a high turnover rate.

 If you're struggling with any of these issues, then you need to conduct an audit of your current sales process and analyze the results.
 Are you still engaging in outdated outbound practices?
 It's time to fix that.